arshsinghphd/TeamActivities/Module09/README.md

 ```

 ### Coding Practice
-Finally, with your group select at least two of the modules coding practice problems.
+Finally, with your group, work on some of the coding practice problems for Module #9.
 I encourage you to solve them together, and also use [Python Tutor](https://pythontutor.com/python-debugger.html) to view the memory structure of your solution!

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.